Getting Started

 Configure Authentication

-Optionally provide authentication credentials (username/password or bearer tokens) so the agent can test authenticated endpoints.
+Provide authentication credentials (username/password or bearer tokens) so the agent can test authenticated endpoints.
+The agent tests with and without credentials to find authentication bypass and authorization flaws.

 4